alexdesousa/alexdesousa.github.io/_posts/2026-05-16-building-planck-introducing-planck.md

 standalone libraries.
 You can use them independently to build your own harness, or start from Planck's agent harness and extend it via the sidecar.

-In the next post, we package Planck into a self-contained Docker bundle and ship a sidecar with it: memory management, context compaction, credential handling, and hooks.
+In the [next post](/building-planck-opinionated-harness), we package Planck into a self-contained Docker bundle and ship a sidecar with it: credential safety, private search, workspace and web efficiency, document extraction, long- and short-term memory, self-improving skills, and shared task coordination.

 > As small as meaningful.
 As focused as necessary.
 As local as possible.